▶Opening Remarks

 powered by AI and discuss the challenges that need to be overcome to stay ahead of the competition in the future.

-The theme of the ‘17th Seoul International New Drug Forum’ is ‘The Future of Drug Discovery Powered by AI.’
+The theme of the ‘17th Seoul International New Pharmaceuticals Forum’ is ‘The Future of Drug Discovery Powered by AI.’

 It will explore in depth the innovations in drug discovery enabled by AI technology and strategies for Korean